set-soft/sd_webui_rx5500/README.md

   I used a 5.10.178 kernel from Debian 11.
   You can install an updated *amdgpu* driver, I tried with 5.18.2.22.40-1504718.20.04, but couldn't find any difference.
-  To check if the driver is working run *ls -la /dev/kfd* you should see device owned by *root* for the *render* group
+  To check if the driver is working run *ls -la /dev/kfd* you should see a device owned by *root* for the *render* group
 - Docker engine, otherwise [install](https://docs.docker.com/engine/install/) it.
 - Your Linux user must be in the *video* and *render* groups.
 Run the *groups* command to verify it.